Josh Dunkley

-Joshua Dunkley (born 9 January 1997) is an Australian rules footballer who plays for the Brisbane Lions in the Australian Football League (AFL).
+Joshua Dunkley (born 9 January 1997) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
+He previously played for the Western Bulldogs from 2016 to 2022.
+Dunkley is a four-time premiership player; he played in one in his debut season with the Bulldogs in 2016, which broke a 62-year drought for the club, and three consecutively with the Lions from 2024 to 2026.
+He won the Charles Sutton Medal with the Bulldogs in 2022 and the Merrett–Murray Medal with the Lions, along with the Robert Rose Award, in 2025.
+Dunkley has served as Brisbane Lions co-captain since 2026.

 Early life

 Dunkley was born in Sydney, the second of three children to footballer Andrew and his wife Lisa.
 After Andrew retired from AFL football in 2002, the family returned south to country Victoria and lived on a farm near Yarram in the Gippsland region.
 Dunkley participated in the Auskick program at Yarram.
-During his time playing for Gippsland Power, Dunkley developed into a promising leader (being the team captain in his final year), and his strong overhead marking skills, along with his ability to win the contested ball, had many comparing him to Sydney star Luke Parker.
-He also spent time with Sydney's youth academy and played six games for 's VFL team in 2015.
+During his time playing for Gippsland Power, Dunkley developed into a promising leader (being the team captain in his final year), and his strong overhead marking skills, along with his ability to win the contested ball, had many comparing him to Luke Parker.
+He also spent time with the Sydney Swans' youth academy and played six games for 's VFL team in 2015.
 In the lead-up to the 2015 AFL draft, Dunkley attracted keen interest from a number of clubs, especially his father's former club Sydney, but when the Western Bulldogs bid for Dunkley with the 25th selection, Sydney chose not to match the bid.
 After losing players like Nick Malceski and Adam Goodes, the club were looking for players with strong kicking skills and although Dunkley was under serious consideration, it was felt that his kicking skills needed improvement.
 He thus became the first player under the new father–son drafting rules to have a draft bid placed on him which was not matched by his father's former club.

 He graduated from Gippsland Grammar School in 2014 and spent 2015 working at the school as a teacher's assistant prior to being drafted.